Pharmaceutical Warehouse Temperature Monitoring: From Cold Room to Dispatch

 What to Monitor

-Effective cold chain monitoring goes beyond simply tracking a single refrigerator or freezer.
+Effective cold chain monitoring goes beyond tracking a single fridge or freezer.
 Key areas include:

-- Critical assets: Walk-in cold rooms, fridges, freezers, and quarantine areas where sensitive drugs are stored.
+- Critical assets: Walk-in cold rooms, fridges, freezers, and quarantine areas for sensitive drugs.

-- Doors & bays: Frequent opening and closing can create temperature fluctuations, increasing the risk of excursions.
+- Doors & bays: Frequent opening and closing can create temperature fluctuations and increase excursion risk.

 - Staging & dispatch zones: Short-term dwell areas often experience hotspots that may go unnoticed without proper monitoring.

-By keeping a close eye on these areas, pharma teams can proactively identify risks and address them before they affect product quality.
+By closely monitoring these areas, pharma teams can proactively identify risks and act before product quality is compromised.

 Best Practices

-Maintaining a robust cold chain requires more than just sensors.
-Implementing best practices is crucial to prevent deviations:
+Maintaining a robust cold chain requires more than sensors.
+Key practices include:

 - Zone mapping: Define risk zones across storage and staging areas to focus monitoring efforts.

-- Redundancy: Place multiple sensors in critical points to ensure no area goes unmonitored.
+- Redundancy: Place multiple sensors at critical points to ensure no area is unmonitored.

-- Stability-based thresholds: Set alerts based on product-specific temperature stability limits.
+- Stability-based thresholds: Set alerts based on product-specific temperature limits.

 - Clear escalation matrices: Establish protocols for who to contact when an excursion occurs, including on-call schedules.

-These practices help create a proactive monitoring system that safeguards products and simplifies compliance.
+These practices create a proactive system that safeguards products and simplifies compliance.

 How TrueCold Simplifies Monitoring

-- Deviation → CAPA: Automated escalation to corrective and preventive actions with e-signatures for approvals.
+- Deviation → CAPA: Automated escalation to corrective and preventive actions with e-signature approvals.

-- ALCOA+ records & Part 11 compliance: Keep audit-ready records of all monitoring activities.
+- ALCOA+ records & Part 11 compliance: Maintain audit-ready records of all monitoring activities.

-- Reporting: Generate and share reports with QA and inspectors quickly, saving time during audits.
+- Reporting: Quickly generate and share reports with QA or inspectors, saving time during audits.

-By combining real-time monitoring, automated alerts, and compliance-ready reporting, TrueCold reduces human error and ensures operational efficiency.
+By combining real-time monitoring, automated alerts, and compliance-ready reporting, TrueCold reduces human error and improves operational efficiency.

 Key Takeaways